 Use the proper amount of detergent.
 Using too much or too little detergent can leave clothes less clean than using the right amount, DiNicolantonio warns.
 While you might think that using more detergent would leave your garments more clean, she says that too much detergent can actually stain your clothes, cause odor and leave behind residue that hasn’t been fully rinsed out.
 “Instead of soft and fresh clothing, you may end up with stiff, starchy, scratchy clothes,” she said.
 She also advises following the fabric care instructions on your clothes.

-Before you tackle the laundry aisle (whether it's physical or virtual), here are a few laundry detergents suitable for sensitive skin to start your search.
+Before you tackle the (physical or virtual) aisle, here are a few laundry detergents suitable for sensitive skin to start your search.

 Laundry detergents for sensitive skin to try